Authenticate with access tokens

 Check the API access scopes of the host VM

-To check the access scope of a host VM, complete the following steps:
+To check the access scope of a host VM, do the following:

 Google Cloud console